Edward Fitzsimmons Dunne: Education and early career

-After Dunne graduated from Peoria High School in 1871, he was sent to Ireland to attend Trinity College in Dublin.
+After Dunne graduated from Peoria High School in 1871, he was sent to Ireland to attend Trinity College Dublin.
 His father wanted his son to be educated at the alma mater of Irish patriot, Robert Emmet.
 Among his classmates was the author Oscar Wilde.
 Dunne did extremely well at Trinity, but was forced to leave one year short of graduation, after his father suffered a financial setback.

 Dunne returned to Illinois, and finished his education at Union College of Law in Chicago (that was jointly run by Northwestern University and the Old University of Chicago), where his family had settled in 1877.
 He graduated from the Union College of Law in 1878.
 He married Elizabeth F. Kelly, the daughter of Edward F. Kelly, a Chicago businessman, and his wife, Kitty Howe Kelly, on August 16, 1881.
 Following his marriage he started a prosperous legal practice.
 The Dunnes had thirteen children, with nine of them surviving into adulthood.
-His children included: Eileen Dunne Corboy, Mona T. Leonard, Maurice Dunne, Richard Dunne, Jeanette Dunne, Edward F. Dunne, Jr., Geraldine Dunne, Eugene Dunne, and Judge Robert Jerome "Duke" Dunne.
+His children included: Eileen Dunne Corboy, Mona T. Leonard, Maurice Dunne, Richard Dunne, Jeanette Dunne, Edward F. Dunne Jr., Geraldine Dunne, Eugene Dunne, and Judge Robert Jerome "Duke" Dunne.